Albert MacQuarrie

-Albert MacQuarrie (January 8, 1882, San Francisco – February 17, 1950, California) was an American silent film actor.
+Albert MacQuarrie (January 8, 1882 – February 17, 1950) was an American silent film actor.

 He was signed in 1912 and starred in about 70 films before his retirement.

 He starred with William Garwood in films such as Lord John in New York and The Grey Sisterhood and also starred regularly with Douglas Fairbanks.

+He later became a studio make-up artist, and died in Los Angeles at the age of 68.